benhoyt/benhoyt.github.com/writings/2020-06-15-more-google-analytics-alternatives.md

 Snowplow does not prescribe that aspect.</p>

 <p>Snowplow is a collection of tools written in a number of languages,
 notably Scala (via Spark) and Ruby.
-It is used by <a href="https://trends.builtwith.com/analytics/Snowplow">almost 3%</a> of the top 10,000 web sites, so it may be a compelling option for larger companies that want full control over their data pipeline.</p>
+It is available under the Apache&nbsp;2.0 license.
+Snowplow is used by <a href="https://trends.builtwith.com/analytics/Snowplow">almost 3%</a> of the top 10,000 web sites, so it may be a reasonable option for larger companies that want full control over their data pipeline.</p>

 <h4>Analytics using web access logs</h4>